jarrodmillman/pose-stats/description.md

 -->

 SJvdW is co-PI on NSF Award #2206744 in the amount of $572,926.00 to the University of California, Berkeley.
-He is an unfunded member of the collaboration that advises on the development of the `nbi` software package (https://github.com/kmzzhang/nbi).
+He is an unfunded member of the collaboration that advises on the development of the `nbi` software package.
 The project has produced several publications \cite{nbi0, nbi1, nbi2, nbi3}.

 <!--